huaminghuangtw/Second-Brain/My-Evergreen-Lists/👑 Life Pro Tips.md

 * Good phone charging habits to maximize battery lifespan
 	1. Always keep the battery level in between 20% and 80%
-	2. Don’t put the phone on charge until next morning (overnight) → This doesn’t matter as long as the “Optimized Battery Charging” feature is enabled (default for most modern devices)
+	2. Don't put the phone on charge until next morning (overnight) &rarr; This doesn't matter as long as the "Optimized Battery Charging" feature is enabled (default for most modern devices)
-	3. Avoid using third-party chargers and cables → Or, at least MFI-certified
+	3. Avoid using third-party chargers and cables &rarr; Or, at least MFI-certified

 * What to do with used, air/oven-dried coffee grounds?
 	1. Use them as deodorizer for stinky garbage bags